 As a framework engine, the tool uses TypeScript framework Angular version 10.
 It is a popular JavaScript based web framework.
 For presenting data there is amCharts4 library included in the project, which allows to generate sophisticated interactive data visualizations using JavaScript inside web browser.

 User interface overview

-On the top of the page, there are controls which allows users to work with data which includes filtering, selecting, etc. (See picture below)
+On the top of the page, there are controls (Figure 14) which allow users to work with data which includes filtering, selecting, etc.